wp-plugins/polylang/readme.txt

 == Upgrade Notice ==

-= 1.5.3 =
+= 1.5.6 =
 Polylang 1.2 introduced major internal changes.
 More than ever, make a database backup before upgrading from 1.1.6 or older!
-If you are using a version older than 0.8, please ugrade to 0.9.8 before ugrading to 1.5.3
+If you are using a version older than 0.8, please ugrade to 0.9.8 before ugrading to 1.5.6

 == Changelog ==

+= 1.5.6 (2014-10-11) =

+* Fix: the admin language filter is not active for paginated taxonomy in nav menu admin panel
+* Fix: wrong redirection if a domain is a substring of another domain (ex: mysite.com and mysite.co)
+* Fix: impossible to translate numeric values in options defined in wpml-config.xml
+* Fix: call to undefined method PLL_Links::get_translation_url() with Avada theme

+= 1.5.5 (2014-09-10) =

+* Fix: missing argument 4 in icl_translate
+* Fix: conflict with Vantage theme
+* Fix: possible issue with cookie domain on 'localhost'
+* Fix: filtering string translations does not work when the group name contains a space
+* Fix: Possible 404 error for attachments
+* Fix: PHP notice when a shared term is not translated in all taxonomies

-= 1.5.4 =
+= 1.5.4 (2014-08-13) =

 * Add new API functions: pll_get_post_language, pll_get_term_language, pll_translate_string
 * Add better compatibility with Jetpack 3